mapninja/Earthsys144/week02/01_TURN_IN_data_creation_in_qgis.md

 4. Click **OK**

 **Important:** This file goes in your `outputs/` folder because it's your final analysis result.
 Keeping outputs separate from raw and processed data helps you stay organized and makes submission easier!

+> **Why export to GeoJSON?** GeoJSON is a simple, portable, open format that works across many GIS tools.
+Exporting your final features into a standard exchange format makes them easier to validate, share, and reuse.

 ---